opendatahub-io/architecture-decision-records/ODH-ADR-0004-odh-component-requirements.md

 Provide technical guidance for how to achieve all of the requirements of an ODH Core or Tier 1 component by specifying
 * Designated component maintainers
-* Standards for users to report bug, request features and track updates
+* Standards for users to report bugs, request features and track updates
 * Define how releases are made available to the ODH community and advertised for release
 * Testing requirements for each component and how they should be made available
 * Implementation for the latest security and vulnerability scanning of dependencies